gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ## Installing grunt
-Grunt is now split into two parts, `grunt` and `grunt-cli`.
+Grunt is now split into three parts, `grunt`, `grunt-cli` and `grunt-init`

 1. `grunt` is the core library that gets installed locally to your project.
 It contains all the code and logic for running tasks, loading plugins, etc. Install locally, along with grunt plugins, per the [[Getting started]] guide.

-1. `grunt-cli` is installed globally, giving you the `grunt` command in your shell.
+2. `grunt-cli` is installed globally, giving you the `grunt` command in your shell.
 It doesn't do anything by itself, but will run a project's locally-installed grunt using the project's Gruntfile.
 Install globally, per the [[Getting started]] guide.
 For more information about why this has changed, please read [npm 1.0: Global vs Local installation](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).

-## grunt-init
-The grunt 0.3 init task has been broken out into a separate [grunt-init](/gruntjs/grunt-init) utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.
+3. `grunt-init` has been broken into a separate [grunt-init](/gruntjs/grunt-init) utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.
+In the coming months, [Yeoman](http://yeoman.io/) will completely replace grunt-init.
 See the [grunt-init project page](/gruntjs/grunt-init) for more information.

-TODO: explain changes in init templates

 ## The Gruntfile
 The Gruntfile filename has changed to `Gruntfile.js` or `Gruntfile.coffee`.